 Soil, Fertilizer, and Flowering

 I’ve not noticed that my calathea plants were all that picky about soil.
 I simply use a regular well-draining potting soil like a soil design for indoor plants.
 I think that, for calatheas, succulent soil might be too well-draining.
 And regular indoor houseplant soil and a pot with a drainage hole is best.
-You can even add in some peat moss to lighten up the soil.
+You can even add in some coco coir or fine moss to lighten up the soil.

 As for fertilizer— fertilize your calathea plants during growing season (late spring, summer, early fall) roughly once a month using a regular ol’ balanced houseplant fertilizer.
 They will thank you.
 However, despite how well your calathea plants might be doing as houseplants, they likely won’t flower indoors (aside from the calathea crocata discussed above).
 But we forgive them because their leaves alone are worth it!